KonstantinosPapadias/Simple-Reminders-App/README.md

 Server side authentication with **Passport.js** and express-session.

 ## Architecture
-The application consists of an express web server (server folder) and a react app (client folder).
+The application follows the client-server architecture.
+It consists of an express web server (server folder) and a react app (client folder).

 * The express web server follows the MVC architecture and exposes a REST api for CRUD operations on reminders/todos.